Sleeping in Airports

 Car Rentals

-ACE • Advantage • Alamo • Avis • Budget • Dollar • Enterprise • Hertz • National • Payless • P&P Family Auto Rental • Royal • Sixt Rent a Car • Thrifty.
+ACE • Alamo • Avis • Budget • Dollar • Enterprise • Hertz • National • Payless • Royal • Sixt Rent a Car • Thrifty.
 Location: Rental Car Center.
-To access, use the MIA Mover, located on the 3rd Level between the Dolphin and Flamingo garages.
-Visit our travel partner at Tripadvisor to search for car rentals deals.
+To access, use the MIA Mover, located on Level 3 between the Dolphin and Flamingo garages.
+The Rental Car Centre is open 24/7 but some operators close at night.

 Hotel Shuttles